 When you add emojis to your posts, they do show.
 So why not try a few out.

-If you’re on your phone you can use the Google My Business app to easily post and add emojis.
+If you’re on your phone you can use the Google Business Post app to easily post and add emojis.
 However, if you’re on a desktop you can copy and paste from websites like Emojipedia.

 Creative tip #2: Use images and videos